 So, Alexander the Great, as we noted in chapter 8, inaugurated the “brass” kingdoms of the great image of Daniel 2, the quad-headed “leopard” kingdom of Daniel 7, and the “he goat” kingdom of Daniel 8.

 Verse 4: And when he shall stand up, his kingdom shall be broken, and shall be divided toward the four winds of heaven; and not to his posterity, nor according to his dominion which he ruled: for his kingdom shall be plucked up, even for others beside those.

-So the death of Alexander, the “mighty king,” is represented by “his kingdom” being “broken” just as the “great horn” of Daniel 8:8 that “was broken.”
+With the pronoun “he” referring to Alexander the Great, only eleven years elapsed between the battle of Granicus in 334, when he began his campaign against Persia, and his death in 323 BC.
+The death of Alexander, the “mighty king,” is represented by “his kingdom” being “broken” just as the “great horn” of Daniel 8:8 that “was broken.”

-At this point in Gabriel’s extraordinary narrative given in 534 BC, his foresight had penetrated 211 years into the future.
+At this point in Gabriel’s extraordinary narrative, his foresight had penetrated many years into the future.
 While Daniel had obviously accepted these things by faith, and conscientiously recorded what Gabriel told him, we can go back and check them out retrospectively by secular history and know with absolute certainty the details are accurate.